lukanthrope/lazy-state/README.md

 # lazy-state

 Lazy-state is a simple lightweight state-management library for React made for training purposes.
-It uses Observable pattern and can be used in small projects.
+It implements Observable pattern and can be used in small projects.
 Inspired by Redux.

 ## Getting started